dnsimple/dnsimple-support/content/articles/new-plans.markdown

 Compared to first-generation legacy plans, some customers may notice a larger price increase (especially Gold v1).
 We introduced first-generation plans in 2010 when DNSimple's infrastructure was simpler and less expensive to maintain.

-Over the last six years we've invested heavily in DDoS protection, Anycast DNS, and additional infrastructure.
+Since then, we've invested heavily in DDoS protection, Anycast DNS, and additional infrastructure.
 We continue working to provide advanced features, like easy-to-use SSL certificates and Secondary DNS.
 Our current plans improve the service for all our customers, and help DNSimple grow .

 ## Features only on current plans {#newer-plans-only}

-Many features are only made available on [current plans](#newer-plans): Personal, Professional, Business, and Reseller plans.
+All new features are only available on [current plans](#newer-plans): Personal, Professional, Business, and Reseller plans.

-If you see a _newer plan warning_ banner at the top of a support article, it means your account must be subscribed to one of the current plans in order to use the feature.
 If you're using a legacy plan, such as Bronze, Silver, or Gold, you can upgrade to the appropriate plan, and the feature will immediately be available to you.

 ## Features only on certain tiers of current plans {#newer-plans-some}